dwc42/csc4100-project1-unix_shell-broken-pipe/README.md

 ```bash
 out/wish
 ```
-or to run a bash like file
+To run a bash like file.
 ```bash
 out/wish <path to file>
 ```